casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ### Defining Dependencies

-Prior to creating the code for your test, you will want to outline the dependencies within *Cargo.toml*
+Prior to creating the code for your test, you will want to outline the dependencies within *Cargo.toml*:

 ```rust